By Bruce Barbour - Modified April & October 2021, January

 I recognise that some of these suggestions require constitutional

 reform.
-I also acknowledge the difficulty
+I also acknowledge the difficulty of achieving

-referendums on constitutional reform have been successful in Australia.
+constitutional reform have been successful in Australia.
 However I

 will put the ideas out there.

 Senate - The Issues